Distilling a 6B Image Model with LADD: Architecture, Experiments & Hard Lessons

 Principle: Never tune hyperparameters on an unvalidated baseline.
 Before any sweep, verify: (1) the teacher produces sharp images independently, (2) the training loop’s math matches the paper step-by-step, (3) a single training step produces finite, non-trivial gradients.
 Log teacher outputs to W&B as a sanity check before starting experiments.

-Theme 4: Instrument first, debug later
+Instrument first, debug later

 Several of our bugs were only caught because we logged the right things to W&B — and several persisted because we didn’t log the right things early enough.